KipCollo/Frontend-Revision/5.0 Angular/directives/Readme.md

 and ngFor.
 It allows for the creation of reusable templates that can be dynamically rendered or applied to elements.
 It is used by adding the ng-template directive to the template and providing it with a template block to be rendered or used as a template.

 Angular's `ngTemplateOutlet` directive is used to render a template dynamically within the current component's view.
 It allows the reuse of templates and the dynamic insertion of content.
+It is used by adding the ngTemplateOutlet directive to an element and providing it with the template reference to be rendered.Angular's ngTemplateOutlet directive is used to render a template dynamically within the current component's view.
+It allows the reuse of templates and the dynamic insertion of content.
 It is used by adding the ngTemplateOutlet directive to an element and providing it with the template reference to be rendered.